openUC2/UC2-GIT/APPLICATIONS/APP_SIMPLE-Smartphone_Microscope/electronic/Readme.md

 This is the repository for the simple electronic version of the [Smartphone Microscope](../../APP_SMARTPHONE_MICROSCOPE).

-This microscope and the code for the ESP32 is a work of students from KLGymnasium in Erfurt.
+This microscope and the code for the ESP32 is a work of students from KL-Gymnasium in Erfurt.

 <p align="center">
 <img src="../IMAGES/Assembly_smartphone_microscope_2.png" width="500">